 #4: Set and Keep Goals

-Keeping a regular practice of Meditation can be very difficult in the beginning, so one way to accomplish this is with technology.
+While this part is not actually about “learning” meditation, it is about keeping on track.
+Keeping a regular practice of Meditation can be exceedingly difficult in the beginning, so one way to accomplish this is with technology.

-- If technology is not your thing, go the old fashioned way: mark it on a calendar.
+- Calendar: If technology is not your thing, go the old-fashioned way: mark it on a calendar.
 This can be as simple as a printed calendar where you set a time each day to meditate, or even use your calendar on the computer, smartphone, etc., to do a “recurring” appointment where it reminds you to meditate.
 It doesn’t get much simpler than that.

-- Join a group in your community is a great way to keep motivated, although that does mean actually leaving your house!
+- Get Out There: Join a group in your community is a great way to keep motivated, although that does mean actually leaving your house (which is a bit contrary to this article)!
 Your end goal is to eventually find a teacher (if possible), and there are often groups out there.
-Try services such as “Meetup” to find one, a Google or Bing search, or even searching Facebook or Google+ to see if one is nearby.
+Try services such as “Meetup” to find one, a Google or Bing search, or even searching Facebook or other social media to see if one is nearby.
 Try broad search terms such as “Meditation”.
-Remember, there might be some that are “for profit” meaning these are actually companies, rather than non-profits, and you will want to stay clear of them unless you want to and/or have no other choice.
+Remember, there might be some that are “for-profit” meaning these are actually companies, rather than non-profits, and you may want to stay clear of them unless you want to and/or have no other choice.